 Why think about a second citizenship now?
 Well, for starters, in most cases you can do all of the preparatory work to apply for citizenship from home.
 Major parts of the process to apply for citizenship by descent including genealogy and looking into family records are done from home.
 It is still possible to request family vital records (with a few days processing delay).
 Second, it takes several months for any of these countries to process your citizenship application.
 Therefore, you have busy work during the time stuck at home while having a goal to look forward to for when brighter days come.

 Prepare for Brighter Days

-That second part is key, dual citizenship opens the doors to a world of new possibilities.
+That second part is key.
+Dual citizenship opens the doors to a world of new possibilities.
 After this time stuck at home, many people will want to set out and travel.
 Dual citizenship can make travel to new destinations much easier and even much longer.
-With a US passport for example, you can only stay in Europe for 90 days at a time without a visa.
-But you may also think of longer-term benefits of having a second passport.
+With a US passport, for example, you can only stay in Europe for 90 days at a time without a visa.
+But you may also think of the longer-term benefits of having a second passport.
 If you have ever wanted to live in another country, a new passport would make that a possibility.
 There are also many potential benefits to doing so.
 According to Business Insider, Luxembourg has the #1 Healthcare System in the World (USA #35) where 95.2% of households are covered by medical insurance and only 1.4% of total medical expenses are paid out of pocket.

 Luxembourg Dual Citizenship

 Over the last few days, people have contacted LuxCitizenship asking about the effects of the coronavirus situation on applying for citizenship.